Chinese Wonton Soup Recipe

 1 tablespoon peanut oil

 Once all the wontons are cooked and you are ready to make the soup.
-Place the desired amount of wontons in each bowl, add the scallions, cooked bok choy and sliced mushrooms and pour the broth over everything.
-Now you're ready to serve the soup.
+Place the desired amount of wontons in each bowl, add the scallions, cooked bok choy, and sliced mushrooms, and pour the broth over everything, top with a dusting of scallions.
+Now you’re ready to serve the soup.
 Make sure you add enough broth so the wontons are floating in the bowl.
 Drizzle with soy sauce or sesame oil if you’d like for added flavor.